-Practicing Conservation in Western Montana's Bitterroot Valley as a Model for Conservation
+A Model for Conservation in Western Montana’s Bitterroot Valley

-With sustainable financial resources, Teller Wildlife Refuge will:
+With sustainable financial resources, Teller Wildlife Refuge aims to:

 - practice wildlife-friendly agricultural methods